 For deep, rich flavor, this stew can’t be beat.
-I absolutely love it and make it often.
 It is delicious accompanied by a nice slice of buttered dark rye or pumpernickel to soak up the gravy.

 I make this the day ahead of when I plan to serve it.
 I believe that stews, as with many soups, improve in flavor when allowed to “age” that way before serving, but sometimes, the sight and aroma of it cooking means I have to have a dish immediately once it is done.